markwylde/just-tap/README.md

 ```

 ## Why another test runner?
-Most test runners do a load of magic and include a lot of features.
+Most test runners include a lot of features and do a lot of magic.

-They magically/automatically:
+They automatically (magically?):
 - search and include test files
-- run the tests
+- run the tests for you
-- inject test methods like describe/it
+- inject test methods like `describe`/`it`
-- add a hooks system for managing before/after events
+- add a hooks system for managing `before`/`after` events
 - use cli's to manage the auto inclusion of the test runner
-- use event systems for capturing when tests fail
+- use event systems for capturing when tests fail/succeed/finish

-These features can be create a great foundation for writing and running tests, but these features also come with their own burden.
+These features can create a great foundation for writing and running tests, but they also come with their own management and overhead.

 This library aims to provide a bare bones test runner with zero magic.